 Each stage would be based on the basic rules of football (individual and group attacking and defending and collectively as a team).
 In this way, having a large group of youngsters with high-level potential, we will not be lumping them together (one game model) but giving them a chance to develop at their own pace and adequately to the learning stage at which they have arrived.

 They will also train and learn the game according to its basic rules.
 The learning model provides a better chance of maximum development of young players’ potential, because we are fully aware of what stage of learning football they are currently at.
-If we have 11-year-old players and they are all lumped together in a uniform game model, then maybe they will have a good understanding of the game model, but not necessarily the game of football itself.
-The learning model for the same 11-year-olds offers them the chance to learn and understand the basic rules of the game (defending and attacking) at the level and stage of learning which they have achieved at any given moment.
+If we have eleven-year-old players and they are all lumped together in a uniform game model, then maybe they will have a good understanding of the game model, but not necessarily the game of football itself.
+The learning model for the same eleven-year-olds offers them the chance to learn and understand the basic rules of the game (defending and attacking) at the level and stage of learning which they have achieved at any given moment.
 The game model doesn’t guarantee that, because all players, without exception, must learn the game model, regardless of what stage of learning they are currently at.
 This makes football for youngsters once again lose talented players whose potential is not recognized or is ignored because they don’t fit or don’t meet the requirements of the game model that has been imposed on them.
-This is especially noticeable in children aged 5-12.
+This is especially noticeable in children aged five to twelve.
 The game model rarely takes into account what they are learning at any given time.
 Together with the coaches, it dictates what they should learn.
 That is the fundamental difference.
 It doesn’t take into account at what stage of the learning process a young player finds himself.

 The game model is nothing more than a predetermined program, the same for all (regardless of individual differences).
 Young players learn to play football in only one way.
 This leaves adaptability (so necessary in today's professional sport) at a very low level.
 Because a uniform game model doesn’t offer different possibilities adapted to what a real game of football looks like.
-Thanks to this, young players play and understand the game model in which they were raised, but don’t necessarily understand the game of football!
+Thanks to this, young players play and understand the game model in which they were raised, but don’t necessarily understand the game of football.